johnsonlab-ic/sceQTL-flow/readme.md

 - **-w**: Working directory.
 This is where nextflow stages input files.
 Needs lots of space!
 Default: `/rds/general/user/$USER/ephemeral/`
 - **-N <email.address>**: Email address to send notifications to on run completion.
 For example: `a.haglund19@imperial.ac.uk`.

+### Notes / warnings!!

+This is designed to be run on the Imperial College HPC system (for the time being) due to being very memory-intensive but will vary by dataset.